wolfvictorOSI/Edge-Data-Store-Docs/V1/Administration/ManagementTools.md

 ## Command Line configuration

-You can use the [edgecmd](xref:commandLine) utility on both Linux and Windows to configure and manage Edge Data Store.
+You can use the [EdgeCmd](xref:commandLine) utility on both Linux and Windows to configure and manage Edge Data Store.

 ## REST tools